imixs/imixs-ml/imixs-ml-spacy/README.md

 **Note:** The language is only relevant for creating a new model.
 You should not change the language for an existing model.

+### SpaCy Max Accuracy

+Imixs-ML-spaCy provides an optional parameter called "max_accuracy".
+This parameter defaults to 0.
+This means, independent how accurate a model update with a given training set was, the model will be updated.
+This can be in some cases a problem when parts of the training data have an overweight against other parts in the training data set.
+It means that some kind of data will be trained better and better against the other parts.
+This is indicated by a very low ner.losses value (<0.0000000001).
+In such cases you can set the evnironment variable 'MAX_ACCURACY' with a higher value (e.g. 0.1) to avoid this effect.

+The MAX_ACCURACY can also be set via the imixs-ml-workflow api with the ml-config item named 'max_accuracy'

+	<ml-config name="max_accuracy">0.1</ml-config>

 ## Access the API from your Web Browser

 The Imixs-ML-spaCy wrapper service provides a web front-end to access the api for testing: